robot-exploration/robot-exploration.github.io/_posts/my_advising_philosophy.md

 **What's your advising philosophy?**

-I’ve gotten this question a lot since accepting my faculty position, so I wanted to write down some initial thoughts.
-While I’ve put serious thought into this, I’m just starting out, and my views will likely evolve over time.
+I’ve gotten this question (and variants thereof) a lot since accepting my faculty position, so I wanted to write down some initial thoughts.
+I've been fortunate to have a number of great mentors with very different styles (and the lucky opportunity to work with and observe many more).
+My beliefs are largely taken from what I learned from them, both in terms of what I want to take from their styles and what I want to do differently.
+I also want to emphasize that this is a living document.
+I expect my views to evolve as I gain more experience and learn from my students.

 Much of this may not be surprising or controversial - but writing it down helps me communicate my expectations clearly and consistently.